neuralmagic/deepsparse/examples/gcp-marketplace/README.md

 ## **Step 4: Run DeepSparse**

-Now that you have SSH'd into the instance, you can use all of the DeepSparse features such as benchmarking, pipelines and the server.
+Once logged into the instance, you can use all of the DeepSparse features such as benchmarking, pipelines, and the server.
 Here's an example of benchmarking a pruned-quantized version of BERT trained on SQuAD:

 ```bash
 deepsparse.benchmark